buildbot/buildbot/master/docs/manual/configuration/reporters/github_comment.rst

 :class:`GitHubCommentPush` publishes a comment on a GitHub PR using `GitHub Review Comments API <https://developer.github.com/v3/pulls/comments/>`_.

-It requires `txrequests`_ package to allow interaction with GitHub REST API.

 It requires a GitHub API token in order to operate.
 By default, the reporter will only comment at the end of a build unless a custom build report generator is supplied.